 Now, instead of using a normal website, API allows you to access such a database (and/or service/software) directly.
 It is an extra service the website provider offers to share the data (and/or service/software) they have.
 Why?
 The offered data is standardised, so other people can use them quickly and efficiently.
 In particular, software developers can write a code to process them automatically.
 This is important, because normally users have to type something and click buttons, when using a website.
 As long as the code is written as such, computer/machine can process data without us.
 In this way, APIs are useful to build a new service/software.
 For instance, if you have an access to a weather API and a map API (e.g. GoogleMaps), you can show the temparatures of different locations on a map.
 This can be a totally new service which is useful for somebody.
 API allows us to reuse somebody's data (and/or service/software).
 Why not use such a nice idea for Digital Humanities?
 That's what JCDJ tries to do.

-Due to the use of full-text search and chain of APIs, the query performance is rather slow.
+Due to the use of full-text search and chain of APIs on the fly, the query performance is rather slow.
 Unfortunately, there is not much we can do about it, as this application totally depends on external APIs.
 In particular, the combination of full-text search and named entity recognition based on it makes it hard to achieve a good performance.
 On the other hand, we have also proved that the current API set-ups could be a bottle neck for serious implementation of distributed data-centric research for Digital Humanities.
+We need to wait for faster Internet infrastructure.
 In fact, this point is pointed out in my academic paper.
 Let's hope the situation will become better in the near future!

 The code is super-portable.
 In order to use the same technique for another resource of the Open Library (and Internet Archive), we only need to change the URI of the resource.
 In addition, if a full-text API is available elsewhere (JSON format would be the easiest to implement), it is relatively straightforward to reuse the code for a resource, regardless of its provenance.
 It is certainly needed to analyse the API and refactor the access to the API data, but other part of the code should work in general.
 The code has been applied for the following resources: